chiemeliecoder/Computersystems-monorepo/A8/readme.md

 # An issue
 When malloc uses a lock to make the threads "take turns" accessing malloc's internal structures.
-Still, taking turns means one thread is doing nothing for a while, which can't be good for performance, and these locks themselves can take a significant amount of time as they often need to synchronize access across CPU caches and sometimes across physical CPUs.
+Still, taking turns means one thread is doing nothing for a while, which can't be good for performance, and these locks themselves can take a significant amount of time as they often need to synchronize access across CPU caches and sometimes across physical CPUs. to solve this issue we need an arena which efficiently handles multi-threaded applications.

 # Below is an example of a thread safe malloc